eagle218/autoRiaParser/README.md

 # FastAPI Advertisement App

 This project is a FastAPI-based web application for managing AutoRIA advertisements.
-It includes user authentication and uses SQLAlchemy for database interactions and Alembic for database migrations.
+It includes user authentication and uses SQLAlchemy for database interactions.

 ## Features